-- Assume over-confidence, particularly in large and complex projects if the judgment is based on an inside view. - Reward realism and create situations that enable realism (e.g., no pricing, bidding elements). - Require documentation of uncertainty assessment, do not rely on the experts' feeling-of-risk. - Simple models outperform expert judgment in uncertainty assessment (but not in effort estimation!). - Use the proposed method (and not the traditional min-max method) when asking for uncertainty assessments.
+- Assume over-confidence, particularly in large and complex projects if the judgment is based on an inside view. - Reward realism and create situations that do not mix goals and purposes, i.e., situations where the developers' focus on realism is not disturbed. - Require documentation of uncertainty assessment, not only expert feelings. - Simple models outperform expert judgment in uncertainty assessment (but not in effort estimation). - Use the proposed method (and not the traditional min-max method) when asking for uncertainty assessments.